Contact us if you would like to close a road for works or safety reasons, or you can apply for a road closure using the button below.

 If your application is within the next 90 days, you must have spoken to a member of the team before completing this application.
 You will require your reference number and the name of the officer you spoke with to complete this application.
 If you have not already done this, please contact them at firstname.lastname@example.org

 For road closures, you must submit a plan showing the location of the closure, the proposed diversion route and a signing schedule for all temporary road closure applications for works purposes at the time of submitting this application.
 Approval of the application will be dependent on the suitability of your proposed diversion route.

 Please note that approval of applications will be subject to coordination for other works and events on the network and your requested date may not be suitable.

 - Give 3 months’ notice of the required restriction; applications received outside of the standard 3 month notice period will incur an additional cost (see below).

-- Agree to meet the Somerset County Council’s costs, provide, erect, maintain and remove diversion signs
+- Agree to meet our costs, provide, erect, maintain and remove diversion signs

 - Ensure that road space for works is booked 3 months in advance of the works starting

 - Provide a diversion route plan and signing schedule with the application form.